 Remodeling phase (lasts six to 12 months): The body works to return the tissues as closely as possible to their original condition.
-The collagen making up the scar tissue is constantly being replaced and how well the fibers align in the final scar tissue depends on a number of factors, one of the most important being the pulling tension (tensile force) the scar tissue experiences during remodeling.
+The collagen making up the scar tissue is constantly being replaced.
+How well the fibers align in the final scar tissue depends on a number of factors.
+One of the most important is the pulling tension (tensile force) the scar tissue experiences during remodeling.
 Now is the time that scar tissue massage is particularly helpful because it creates tension.

 Although there are various approaches to scar tissue massage, a common technique is cross-fiber friction, which is often used as part of injury massage.
-Using this technique effectively requires precision; the massage therapist must locate the adhesion and then apply pressure to move across the fibers without sliding over the skin.
+Effectively using this technique requires precision.
+The massage therapist must locate the adhesion and then apply pressure to move across the fibers without sliding over the skin.

 The following video demonstrates cross-fiber friction massage for tennis elbow: